philipcwhite/WebServer/README.md

 ```

 ## Updates
+7/717/2020 - I've been making some changes to the web server in my monitoring project.
+These should migrate here eventually.
+I started a template engine and changed the server to run as a package.

 12/27/2018 - Did some minor code cleanup.

 12/16/2018 - Cleaned up some code an added some examples to the wsite.py file for authentication.